 Twenty seven years ago a committee was formed to give back to the community, thus Elsie Kuhn and Margaret Goodwin co-chairs, began the task of getting donations for what became the Kite Girl, on 30th & Ocean Drive.
 She was dedicated by Mayor Light twenty five years ago with many dignitaries attending.
 The Mayor thanked the Garden Club for the wonderful gift, and praised Mr. Gary Jacketti for his exceptional work.

-We are very fortunate to have a greenhouse and a shed, given to the club by Mayor Pagliughi.
+We are very fortunate to have a greenhouse and a shed, given to the club by former Mayor Pagliughi.
 All expenses paid by the borough.
 We have used it to the fullest for years.
 Most recently, the shed was fully replaced, and the greenhouse underwent a total renovation; durable plastic covering, work tables, and dirt floor replaced by concrete, with a water drainage system.
-Further, Mayor Pagliughi surprised the Club with a white pickup truck fully equipped with a water tank, making transporting plants and watering the islands, much easier on the gardeners.
+Further, Mayor Pagliughi surprised the Club with a white pickup truck fully equipped with a water tank, making transporting plants and watering the islands much easier on the gardeners.

-Our appreciation goes to Mayors Armacost, Light and Pagliughi, the Club could not have accomplished its mission without their support.
+Our appreciation goes to Mayors Armacost, Light, and Pagliughi.
+The Club could not have accomplished its mission without their support.

 Upcoming Events